TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Varsion 0.2.3a - Fixed a bug that occured in the 'var' syntax.
+Vars can now be set to the result of the math operations and 'equal' syntax.
+Made the loop syntax code into a function.
+Code is now able to be saved with 'save'.
+It cannot be loaded yet.
+The 'open' syntax just displays what is in 'file.bkt'.

 **bucket.py** - Version 0.2.2a - Fixed the bug that was causing vars to be unable to be added or subtracted from other vars.
 The 'var' syntax works with the add syntax now.
 Found a bug where the var will be printed to the screen twice when add is declared to it.
 Added loop support for the var syntax.
 A bug appears when setting a var to the result of the add syntax.
 Changed out the 'add' syntax function code works in its function.